 - Buy a pick-up truck cargo tie-down net.

 - Buy 10 – 15 “eye” hooks or bolts.
-Must be long enough to secure into the door frame studs.
+Must be long enough to securely fasten into the door frame studs.

-- Most people won’t want to install them ahead of time…so, when the time is right screw an eye-hook/bolts every 12” around your door.
+- Most people won’t want to install them ahead of time…so, when the time is right screw the eye-hook/bolts every 12” around your door.
 Make sure they go all of the way into the frame studs not just the door frame.
-You can optionally screw them directly into the frame studs themselves.

 - Attached the pick-up truck cargo net to one set of eye-hooks on one side of the door.